We have specialists in many areas of legal practice. Make an enquiry today: 0330 333 2613

 Initial telephone options appointment

 Our expert Family Law team are here to take the worry off your hands.
-We provide a free initial telephone options appointment to see how we can assist in your circumstances.
-Please call 0330 333 2613 for a no obligation, initial discussion, or email email@example.com and we will call you back.
+We provide an initial telephone options appointment to discuss funding for your circumstances.
+Please call 0330 333 2613 for a no obligation, initial discussion or email email@example.com and we will call you back.

 What to do if you are experiencing a cohabitation dispute

 More and more couples now live together without getting married or forming a civil partnership.
 However, no matter how long a relationship endures, the law still effectively treats such couples as separate individuals with no rights or liabilities to each other if the relationship ends.

 Unlike married couples, co-habiting couples have no basic rights to their partner's property or to maintenance if they split up.
 This also applies to any debt.
 We have a have an expert family law team who are able to represent you, ensuring that your best interests are protected.

 What is a Cohabitation Agreement?